January 2026

 Can you describe what kind of research you are involved in?

-What aspect of your work do you enjoy the most?
+What aspect of your work do you enjoy the most, or find the most exciting?

 What are your interests and hobbies outside of work?